 From drug detox programs all the way to sober living opportunities, Medication-Assisted Treatment can be helpful.
 At Gateway, clients will have access to MAT along with a wide range of comprehensive and effective therapies.
 Some of the many treatment methods available include the following:

 - Dual diagnosis treatment

 - Behavioral therapy

 - Fitness and nutrition support

 Medication-Assisted Treatment provides many benefits when it is offered in the correct environment.
-At Gateway Foundation, clients can find a recovery program that provides MAT as well as a range of helpful therapies.
+At Gateway, clients can find a recovery program that provides MAT as well as a range of helpful therapies.
 Embrace recovery by calling 877.505.4673 today.